Continuing Ministerial Development (CMD)

-- Through a range of courses and events which are published every two months through the Diocese's communication channels and also put onto the CMD 4+ section of the Diocesan website;
+- Through a range of events which are publicised through eMailing and put onto the CMD section of the Diocesan website;

 - Through a number of ‘stages in ministry’ opportunities which take place within the Diocese or within East Anglia (the Eastern Region) for example:

 Newcomers’ Day (Diocese)

 Training of Training Incumbents (Diocese)

 Clergy Leadership Programme (Diocese)